Mass Rapid Transit (Singapore)

-The MRT is the oldest, busiest, and most comprehensive metro system in Southeast Asia.
+The MRT is the oldest, busiest, and most comprehensive heavy rail metro system in Southeast Asia.
 Capital expenditure on its rail infrastructure reached a cumulative S$150 billion in 2021, making the network one of the world's costliest on both a per-kilometre and absolute basis.
-The system is managed in conformity with a semi-nationalised hybrid regulatory framework; construction and procurement fall under the purview of the Land Transport Authority (LTA), a statutory board of the government that allocates operating concessions to the for-profit private corporations SMRT and SBS Transit.
+The system operates under a semi-nationalised hybrid regulatory framework.
+Construction and procurement are overseen by the Land Transport Authority (LTA), a statutory board of the government, which grants operating concessions to the for-profit operators SMRT and SBS Transit.
+SMRT is a state-owned enterprise under Temasek, while SBS Transit is owned by the public company ComfortDelGro.
 These operators are responsible for asset maintenance on their respective lines, and also run bus services, facilitating operational synchronicity and the horizontal integration of the broader public transportation network.

-The MRT is fully automated and is the most extensive driverless rapid transit system in the world.
+The MRT is fully automated and has an extensive driverless rapid transit system.
 Asset renewal works are periodically carried out to modernise the network and ensure its continued reliability; all stations feature platform screen doors, Wi-Fi connectivity, lifts, climate control, and accessibility provisions, among others.
 Much of the early network is elevated above ground on concrete viaducts, with a small portion running at-grade; newer lines are largely subterranean, incorporating several of the lengthiest continuous subway tunnel sections in the world.
 A number of underground stations double as purpose-built air raid shelters under the operational authority of the Singapore Civil Defence Force (SCDF); these stations incorporate deep-level station boxes cast with hardened concrete and blast doors fashioned out of reinforced steel to withstand conventional aerial and chemical ordnance.